-Standard/ Item In Out of Reason(s) Inter- pretation headline earnings headline earnings IAS 28 Δ Investments in Associates and Joint Ventures Gains/losses on the disposal of the associate/joint venture The equity-accounted earnings of associates and joint ventures.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IAS 28 Δ Investments in Associates and Joint Ventures Gains/losses on the disposal of the associate/joint venture The equity-accounted earnings of associates and joint ventures.
 (Note 1: Supersedes IAS 28 - Investments in Associates and IAS 31 - Interest in Joint Ventures).
 (Note 2: Entities with an investment in an associate or joint venture that is carried at fair value should refer to IAS 39/IFRS 9's headline earnings requirements).
-X • Re-measurement of an asset.
+X Re-measurement of an asset.
 The rules contained in this table apply equally to the underlying earnings of the associate.
-For example, the gain on disposal of non-current asset (or property plant and equipment) by an associate is excluded from headline earnings, i.e. the "look- through" approach is followed.
-IAS 39 Financial Instruments: Recognition and Measurement • All re-measurements recognised in profit or loss; Х • Included re-measurement (v) as defined.
-Except: the reclassification of gains and losses on available-for-sale financial assets upon impairment or disposal and subsequent impairment losses; Х • Re-measurement falling outside of the definition of an included re-measurement (v).
-But, including: amounts recognised in profit or loss under cash-flow hedges that were previously recognised directly in other comprehensive income. Х • Included re-measurement (vi) as defined. • The reclassification of all other re- measurements from other comprehensive income to profit or loss, including inter alia a hedge of a net investment in a foreign operation. Х • Excluded re-measurement (v) as defined.
+For example, the gain on disposal of non-current asset (or property plant and equipment) by an associate is excluded from headline earnings, i.e. the "look-through" approach is followed.
+IAS 39 Financial Instruments: Recognition and Measurement All re-measurements recognised in profit or loss; X • Included re-measurement (v) as defined.
+Except: the reclassification of gains and losses on available-for-sale financial assets upon impairment or disposal and subsequent impairment losses; X Re-measurement falling outside of the definition of an included re-measurement (v).
+But, including: amounts recognised in profit or loss under cash-flow hedges that were previously recognised directly in other comprehensive income.
+X Included re-measurement (vi) as defined.
+The reclassification of all other remeasurements from other comprehensive income to profit or loss, including inter alia a hedge of a net investment in a foreign operation.
+X Excluded re-measurement (v) as defined.
 (Note: To be superseded by IFRS 9 effective for annual periods beginning on or after 1 January 2018.)
-IFRIC 18 🗆 Transfers of Assets from Customers • The recognition of property, plant and equipment as a result of a transfer from the customer would either result in revenue immediately or over a period of time.
-Therefore the same treatment as under IAS 18 should be followed. Х • Included re-measurement (i) is defined.
+IFRIC 18 □ Transfers of Assets from Customers The recognition of property, plant and equipment as a result of a transfer from the customer would either result in revenue immediately or over a period of time.
+Therefore the same treatment as under IAS 18 should be followed.
+X Included re-measurement (i) is defined.